 New Zealand Itinerary Transport Tips

-Getting around New Zealand is fairly easy, as long as you’re confident with self-driving.
+Getting around New Zealand with a rental car is fairly easy, as long as you’re confident with self-driving.

 Public transport isn’t a great option, and you’ll end up missing out on the many great spots to visit along the way.

 Alternatively, you can look at signing up for a tour.
 We recommend Haka Tours.